-It is intimidating for some students to raise their hands and ask a question in front of an entire classroom full of their peers.
-A one-on-one session with a tutor eliminates the angst and stress of being the center of the classroom’s attention.
-Even the shyest and most reserved students may feel comfortable asking a personal tutor the questions they have about their studies.
-Being engaged and asking questions about class material shows a level of personal investment and critical thinking that is vital to success in subjects such as science and math.
+Some students are intimidated to raise their hands and ask questions in front of a class.
+One of the benefits of tutoring services is that they can eliminate the stress of being the center of attention.
+Even the most reserved students feel comfortable asking a private tutor the questions they were afraid to ask in class.
+Being engaged and asking questions about class material shows personal investment and critical thinking that is vital to success in subjects such as math and science.

 Helps Students Become Independent Learners

 Another one of the benefits of tutoring is the tutor will teach the student how to fish, so to speak.
 There is such thing as becoming addicted to your tutor, meaning the student relies too heavily on the tutor for answers.
 You can tell a beginner tutor from a pro based on how often they answer the student's questions.
 If you answer every question the student asks, they won't develop the confidence to work independently on their own.
 A professional tutor will answer questions when appropriate, but also know when not to give answers so the student can solve their own problems.
 This is what creates independent learners and is a major benefit of tutoring.

 Schooling is designed to set students up for the next phase of life, either in education or future careers.
 The benefits of tutoring go well beyond passing a class or understanding a specific topic.
 A tutor may help a student prepare for college entrance exams.
 There are benefits of tutoring in college as well.
 A college tutor can demonstrate effective study habits for university and the study skills needed for the next academic level.